PROTECTING THE RIVER AND ENGAGING THE COMMUNITY

 We live for the Columbia River

-The Estuary Partnership was founded in 1995, and 2020 is our 25th year of protecting and advocating for the lower Columbia River.
+The Estuary Partnership was founded in 1995, and 2020 was our 25th year of protecting and advocating for the lower Columbia River.

 We restore habitat for keystone species like salmon and steelhead.
 We monitor ecosystem conditions and share our scientific findings.
 We seek methods to mitigate for changing climate conditions.